 Some ideas you can do to stop paying Credit Card interest:

 - Set up an unsecured line of credit.
 This can be good if you treat it as an Emergency only credit vehicle.
 Typically this has a lower interest rate, but it has risks.
-If you habitually use the LOC to pay off Debt, but can’t pay off that balance, maybe this is not the way to do it.
+If you habitually use the LOC to pay off Debt, reconsider this approach.
+It may not be effective if you can't pay off that balance.

 - Consolidation loans or consolidation into your mortgage sounds good.
 If you use it once, it can get you back on track.
 If you use it habitually, that is a terrible thing.
 You are digging a bigger debt hole, more slowly.

-- Borrow it from your family or friends?
+- Borrow it from a family or friend?
 The last resort and it can destroy relationships, but it could work, the short term.

 The amazing things you can read on your credit card statement.